 ALTER USER sysadmin_guy CREATEUSER;

-Now check the pg_user system table again, we can see ‘usesuper’ is true for the sysadmin_guy user we created above.
+Now check the pg_user system table again, we can see ‘usesuper‘ column is true for the sysadmin_guy user we created above.